How to End an Interview as the Interviewer the Right Way

 Avoid making any definitive statements about the interviewee’s status at the end of an interview.
 At best, you risk giving them an inaccurate impression of their job prospects, and at worst, you open yourself up to the possibility of legal action.

 Even if you feel 100% certain in the moment that they’re the right pick for the job, things can change.
-The next interviewee could come in with experience that’s even more relevant to the job, or another decision-maker might raise concerns about the candidate’s aptitude.
+I’ve felt completely sure I’d found “the one” only to have the next candidate come in with experience that’s even more relevant to the job.
+I’ve had great finalists selected and then had a hiring manager give them the thumbs down because they changed their mind on the skills they wanted.
+Anything can happen.
 Plus, you still need to check all the boxes, like speaking with references and conducting a background check, if applicable.

 The same goes for making promises about what employment might or might not look like, like guaranteeing a certain number of PTO days or promising a specific perk.
 Defining the terms of employment should be left to the negotiation stage after an official offer has been made.